dorkodu/sage/sage.md

 > This paper *(or proposal)* serves as a reference for engineers who will develop Sage implementations.
 It describes the approach, concepts, rules and components.
 The goal of this document is to provide a foundation and framework for Sage.
 We look forward to work with the community to improve this approach.

+# <a name="concepts">4</a> Concepts

+Here we introduce some concepts and terms which you will need to understand well in order to understand and learn more deeply about Sage.
+Actually we do this because you may fall in love with Sage in first sight ;)